0xProject/p2p_incentives/README.md

 This simulator is meant to run simulations for 0x mesh.
 Its initial aim is to facilitate the decision of key design choices in such system.
-It is not constraint by any particular design choice, but works as a platform so that any mechanism can be plug into the simulator.
+It is not constrained by any particular design choice, but works as a platform so that any mechanism can be plug into the simulator.

 ## Structure